ucan-wg/rs-ucan/README.md

 toolchain set in [`rust-toolchain.toml`] and a [pre-commit hook].
 It also installs helpful cargo binaries for development.

-Please install [nix] to get started.
+Please install [Nix] to get started.
 We also recommend installing [direnv].

 Run `nix develop` or `direnv allow` to load the `devShell` flake output, according to your preference.